gnembon/fabric-carpet/docs/scarpet/Full.md

 </pre>

 This means that it is not possible to define literally a set of inline function, however a set of functions can still be created by adding elements to an empty set, and building it this way.
+That's a tradeoff for having a cool map initializer.

 ### `outer(arg)`